 Q: How do I get from Hoboken, NJ to NYC (Manhattan)

 Answer: The most practical and popular way to get from Hoboken to NYC is to take the PATH subway which runs nearly 24/7.
 The PATH is $2.75 per ride and can drop you off as close as one block from the Empire State Building.
 It will take less than 20 minutes to get from Hoboken to NYC on the PATH.
 The other alternative is the Ferry which costs $9.
 Ferry hours are more limited, so if you plan on staying out late in NYC you may want to take the PATH back.

 Q: Can I Park in Hoboken, NJ Near the PATH of Ferry?

 Answer: There are no free on-street parking options in Hoboken, but you can park within a short walk of the PATH station or Ferry landing.
 Make sure to book your parking space ahead because spots will fill up quickly on popular weekends.

-Answer: New Jersey is just over the Hudson River from NYC (Manhattan).
-It is only 10 minutes via Ferry or the PATH subway.
+Answer: It only takes 10 minutes to get from NJ to NYC via Ferry or the PATH subway.
+New Jersey and NYC is separated by the Hudson River from NYC (Manhattan).
 The area with the most options for transit into NYC is Jersey City.
 Often its popular for people to buy parking in advance and park in Jersey City for a day trip to NYC.

 Q: How Can I Get from NYC to NJ?